Medications for Costochondritis

 Costochondritis Treatment Follow-up

 You should see a doctor during recovery, and then once a year.
-Infectious costochondritis requires long-term, close follow-up.
+Infectious costochondritis requires long-term observation.

 Because inflammatory costochondritis has no definite cause, there is no good way to prevent it.